p2panda/handbook/website/docs/learn/operations.md

 :::note Relations

 Next to the basic types there are also _Relations_.
-We will cover them in the next chapter.
+We will cover them in another chapter.

 :::